altlinux/py3dephell/README.md

 /tmp/.private/kotopesutility/src/pkg1/mod1.py:requests os
 /tmp/.private/kotopesutility/src/pkg1/subpkg/mod3.py:re
 ```
-As you can see, there are some modules from standart library, so let py3req to learn it:
+As you can see, there are some modules from standard library, so let py3req to learn it:
 ```
 % python3 -m py3dephell.py3req --pip_format --add_prov_path /usr/lib64/python3.11 src
 requests